Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 ### Supported connectors

 The Microsoft 365 Copilot extension works together with Microsoft Copilot connectors.
-It can handle content from popular workplace tools, including Azure DevOps, Jira, Confluence, ServiceNow (covering tickets, catalog, and knowledge base articles), Google Drive, GitHub, and Salesforce, all depending [on which connections your organization has enabled](/pre-built-connectors-overview).
-The list is continually expanding and will include all connectors
+It can handle content from popular workplace tools, including Azure DevOps, Jira, Confluence, ServiceNow (covering tickets, catalog, and knowledge base articles), Google Drive, GitHub, and Salesforce, all depending [on which connections your organization has enabled](/microsoftsearch/pre-built-connectors-overview).
+The list continues to expand and will include all connectors.